nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ` view_supplier [KEYWORD] ` (For displaying details about specified supplier)

+Examples:
+- `view_supplier`
-Examples: `view_supplier` `view_supplier Sussane `
+- `view_supplier Sussane `

 ### Locating all products: `view_product`

-Displays:
+If you want to look through your current list of products, view feature helps you to do it in two ways -
-1. all the products currently present in the supplier list
+1. See all the products currently present in the supplier list
-2. specified products with the keyword provided
+2. See the specified products with the keyword provided

 Format: